Bounds on some geometric functionals of high dimensional Brownian convex hulls and their inverse processes: Proofs of the main results

 \begin{proof}[Proof of Theorem \ref{thm:inverse_area}] The lower bound is a straightforward consequence of part (ii) of Proposition \ref{prop:distributional_equalities} together with Jensen's inequality and Eldan's formula \eqref{eq:Eldan} for the expected value of the surface area.
 In particular, these results allow us to write

-To prove the upper bound, first note that at time $\Theta_1^V$, the surface area of the convex hull must be at least that of a ball with volume $1$.
-Since a ball in $\mathbb{R}^n$ with volume $1$ has surface area $\omega_n\kappa_n^{(1-n)/n}$, part (ii) of Proposition \ref{prop:distributional_equalities} implies
+To prove the upper bound, first note that at time $\Theta_1^V$, the surface area of the convex hull must be at least that of a ball in $\mathbb{R}^n$ with volume $1$.
+From the scaling property of Lebesgue measure, we can deduce that a ball in $\mathbb{R}^n$ with volume $1$ has surface area $\omega_n\kappa_n^{(1-n)/n}$.
+Thus, part (ii) of Proposition \ref{prop:distributional_equalities} implies